aikopras/AP_DCC_library/README.md

 extern CvAccess cvCmd;           // All results from CV-Access commands (PoM and SM) can be found in this object

 void setup() {
-  dcc.begin(dccPin, ackPin);     // ackPin is an optional parameter, and may be omitted if SM programming is not needed
+  dcc.begin(dccPin, ackPin);     // ackPin is optional, and may be omitted if SM programming is not needed
   // initialize serial communication at 115200 bits per second:
   Serial.begin(115200);
   Serial.println();